ABOUT DESIGN II

-The Practice of Design is a three-credit hour course which builds on the Introduction to Design, with students expected to take a more active role in solving their problem using the Design Process.
+Design II is a three-credit hour course which builds on Design I, with students expected to take a more active role in solving their problem using the Design Process.
 Classes of 25 students are divided into teams of 4-6 based upon interest in an external project, led by a professor who also serves as team manager.
-In addition to applying the skills learned in EDNS151, students learn how to manage a client relationship, and incorporate more data analysis and predicative modeling.
+In addition to applying the skills learned in EDNS151, students learn how to manage a client relationship, and incorporate more data analysis and predicative modeling (a complete list of Learning Outcomes can be found here).

-There are many variations of the Practice of Design, and students are encouraged to discuss with their adviser the one that will work best for their degree program.
+There is one variation of Design II, and students are encouraged to discuss with their adviser the one that will work best for their degree program.

-Although most EDNS 251 sections contain a variety of projects from many areas of engineering, certain sections focus on projects in planetary engineering, geographic information systems (GIS), materials (spring semester only) or projects that can be designed using AutoCAD.
+Although most Design II sections contain a variety of projects from many areas of engineering, certain sections focus on projects in geographic information systems (GIS).

-These sections are indicated by specific titles in Trailhead and are described below.
+This section is indicated by a specific title in Trailhead and is described below.

 EDNS 261 -GIS (Geographic Information Systems)